zeipepe/abb-test/README.md

 - [ ] Add tests for back end API
 - [X] Add sockets for refreshing the data
 - [X] Set up communication with back end
+- [ ] Set up deployment
 - [ ] Add drag and drop functionality

+# Set up

+to run it in development
+in the root directory run
+> npm install
+> npm start
+in a different command line
+> cd client
+> yarn install
+> yarn start